-Use GALAXY CAM TRANSLATE AXIS to move the view around and use L2 and R2 to zoom in and out.
+When using a gamepad, use GALAXY CAM TRANSLATE AXIS to move the view around and use LEFT and RIGHT TRIGGER to zoom in and out.

 Note that the square selector is sticky as it approaches stellar bodies and man-mad structures, snapping to focus on them.